themelodyai/romanize/README.md

 ### Specify Language

-You can also specify the language explicitly using the `forLanguage` method:
+When using `TextRomanizer.romanize`, the language detection may not always be accurate.
+In such cases, you can specify the language directly:

 ```dart
 final japaneseText = 'こんにちは';